A Theological Reflection of God's Promise and Blessing To All People

 Paul makes clear that God’s promises have not failed, even as many ethnic Israelites stumble in unbelief.
 The true children of Abraham are the children of promise (Romans 9:8), and the nations are brought in not by replacing Israel, but by being grafted into the same covenant root through faith (Romans 11:17–24).

 This preserves continuity without nationalism.
 God has not abandoned His people, nor established parallel paths of covenant blessing.
-Instead, He has fulfilled His promise in Christ, forming one redeemed people—Jew and Gentile alike—united by faith and sustained by grace.
+Instead, He has fulfilled His promise in Christ, forming one redeemed people—Jew and Gentile alike—united by faith and sustained by the gospel of grace.

 Abraham and the Promise to the Nations